 Lamoral Trueshot snarls at the cloud of dust descending from the distant hill, and curses the conscription banner the riders fly in vain pride.
-May the Kaenon protect his family from this madness.
+May Selessa protect his family from this madness.

-He stands on the porch of his stead at sunset and prays that the lord’s soldiers will pass his home, but they turn towards his gates.
-He steps forward and drinks in the sight of Ilmarli, his son, as he practices his shieldcraft Esera, his sister, who dances around him in circles, hurling pebbles and dirt at him, which Ilmarli deflects with aetrane threads, and Lamoral smiles at their joyous play.
+He stands on the porch of his stead at sunset and prays that the lord’s soldiers will pass his home by, but they turn towards his gates.
+He steps forward and drinks in the sight of Ilmarli and Esera, his children, as they practice Ilmarli’s shieldcraft.
+Esera dances around Ilmarli, hurling pebbles and dirt, which he deflects with aetrane threads, and Lamoral smiles at their joyous play.
 Ilmarli is gifted with magic, but not yet skilled.

 “Get inside, both of you,” he commands, and their play seizes immediately.